Humanetaking/coverd-take-home-challenges/Coverd take home code challenge/challenge-specification.md

 - Web: React, Vue, or Angular
 - iOS: Swift with UIKit or SwiftUI
 - Android: Kotlin with Jetpack Compose
+- Or any other language you prefer

 **Database:**
-- in memory map is sufficient
+- in memory is sufficient